A rich and moist quick zucchini bread with shredded zucchini and a double dose of chocolate. Your kids might not even notice the hidden veggies!

 - 1 teaspoon pure vanilla extract

-- 1 2/3 cups White Lily Enriched All-Purpose Wheat Flour
+- 1 2/3 cups White Lily Enriched All-Purpose Wheat Flour (or all-purpose flour)

 - 1/3 cup unsweetened cocoa powder

 - 2 cups shredded , unpeeled zucchini (about 2 medium zucchini)